-I. Statement of the Case:
+I. Statement of Case:

-The American Federation of Government Employees, Local 2725, ("Complainant", "Local 2725" or "Union"), filed an Unfair Labor Practice Complaint in the above-referenced case.
-The Union alleges that the District of Columbia Department of Health ("DOH") violated Comprehensive Merit Personnel Act ("CMPA").
-Specifically, the Complainant asserts that DOH has D.C.
-Code § 1-617.04(a) (5) by failing to fully comply with the terms of an agreement which settled a grievance.
-(See Compl. at p.
-2).
+The American Federation of Government Employees, Local 2725, ("Complainant" or "Union") filed an Unfair Labor Practice Complaint against the District of Columbia Department of Health ("DOH").
+The Union alleges that the DOH has violated D.C.
+Code § 1-617.04(a)(1) and (5)